badgeir/llmio/README.md

 )
 ```

-### Strict tool mode
+### Strict Tool Mode 🔒

-OpenAI supports strict mode for tools, ensuring that tools are only called with arguments that adhere to the defined function schema.
-This can be enabled by setting strict=True in the tool decorator, though this feature may not be available with other providers.
+OpenAI supports a strict mode for tools, ensuring that only valid arguments are passed according to the function schema.
+Enable this by setting `strict=True` in the tool decorator.

 ``` python
 @agent.tool(strict=True)